juhasev/sample-ninja-help/edit-project-links-exit-links.md

 > **IMPORTANT:** You must configure exit links with selected algorithm + secret in the **Sample Ninja UI -> Edit Project -> Survey Links -> Exit links** otherwise the hash value supplied **WILL NOT BE VALIDATED**!!!

-### Example survey exit link (redirect back to SampleNinja)
+### Example survey exit redirects (back to SampleNinja)
-To make the exit link and the resulting hash more complex, we have added optional panelist ID to the link (id -param).
-You may used some other parameter as well, the only reserved parameters are "s" for status and "session" for session ID.
+To make the exit redirect and the resulting hash more complex, we recommend you add some additional parameter that is random to the exit redirect links.
+The only reserved parameters are "s" for status and "session" for session ID.

 In this example we are using **SHA-1** and ***SHA-256** algorithms with secret **MySecretPasscode** to compute hash parameter.